-Following the changes to RIPA introduced by the Protection of Freedoms Act 2012, a crime threshold applies to the authorisation of covert directed surveillance by local authorities.

-Local Authority Authorising Officers may not authorise covert directed surveillance unless it is for the purpose of preventing or detecting a criminal offence and meets the following test:-

-- The criminal offence is punishable by a maximum term of at least six months imprisonment, or - It would constitute an offence under Sections 146, 147A of the Licensing Act 2003 or Section 7 of the Children and Young Persons Act 1993 (offences involving sale of tobacco and alcohol to underage children) regardless of length of prison term.

-The crime threshold only applies to covert directed surveillance, not to CHIS or Communications Data.

-The Home Office Statutory Covert Surveillance and Property Interference Code of Practice can be found on the Home Office website and on the intranet.
+- 2.6.1 Following the changes to RIPA introduced by the Protection of Freedoms Act 2012, a crime threshold applies to the authorisation of covert directed surveillance by local authorities.
+(Article 7A of Regulation of Investigatory Powers (Directed Surveillance and Covert Human Intelligence Sources) Order 2010) - 2.6.2 Local Authority Authorising Officers may not authorise covert directed surveillance unless it is for the purpose of preventing or detecting a criminal offence and meets the following test:- - The criminal offence is punishable by a maximum term of at least six months imprisonment, or - It would constitute an offence under Sections 146, 147A of the Licensing Act 2003 or Section 7 of the Children and Young Persons Act 1993 (offences involving sale of tobacco and alcohol to underage children) regardless of length of prison term. - 2.6.3 The crime threshold only applies to covert directed surveillance, not to CHIS or Communications Data. - 2.6.4 The Home Office Statutory Covert Surveillance and Property Interference Code of Practice can be found on the Home Office website and on the intranet.

-4.6 Confidential Information
+2.7 Confidential Information

-A higher level or authorisation to apply to the Magistrates Court is required in relation to RIPA activity when the subject of the investigation might reasonably expect a high degree of privacy, or where "confidential information" might be obtained.
-For the purpose of RIPA this includes:-

-- Communications subject to legal privilege (see below); - Communications between a member of parliament and another person on constituency matters; - Confidential personal information (see below); and - Confidential journalistic material (see below).
+- 2.7.1 A higher level or authorisation to apply to the Magistrates Court is required in relation to RIPA activity when the subject of the investigation might reasonably expect a high degree of privacy, or where "confidential information" might be obtained.
+For the purpose of RIPA this includes:- - Communications subject to legal privilege (see below); - Communications between a member of parliament and another person on constituency matters;

-The authorising officer and the person carrying out the surveillance must understand that such information is confidential and is subject to a stringent authorisation procedure.
-Authorisation can only be granted by the Chief Executive or in their absence by an officer acting as Head of Paid Service.

-Legal privilege is defined in Section 98 of the Police Act 1997 as:-

-- communications between a professional legal adviser and his client, or any person representing his client which are made in connection with the giving of legal advice to the client. - communications between a professional legal adviser and his client or any person representing his client, or between a professional legal adviser or his client or any such representative and any other person which are made in connection with or in contemplation of legal proceedings and for the purposes of such proceedings. - items enclosed with or referred to in communications of the kind mentioned above and made in connection with the giving of legal advice, or in connection with or in contemplation of legal proceedings and for the purposes of such proceedings.

-Communications and items are not matters subject to legal privilege when they are in the possession of a person who is not entitled to possession of them, and communications and items held, or oral communications made, with the intention of furthering a criminal purpose are not matters subject to legal privilege.

-If advice is required on this point, officers should contact the Monitoring Officer.

-Confidential personal information is described at paragraph 4.28 of the Home Office Covert Surveillance and Property Interference Code of Practice.

-Confidential journalistic material is described at paragraph 3.40 of the Home Office Covert Surveillance and Property Interference Code of Practice.

-Any officer contemplating RIPA activity where the above circumstances may apply must seek advice from the Monitoring Officer prior to making any application.
+- Confidential personal information (see below); and - Confidential journalistic material (see below). - 2.7.2 The authorising officer and the person carrying out the surveillance must understand that such information is confidential and is subject to a stringent authorisation procedure.
+Authorisation can only be granted by the Chief Executive or in their absence by an officer acting as Head of Paid Service. - 2.7.3 Legal privilege is defined in Section 98 of the Police Act 1997 as:- - communications between a professional legal adviser and his client, or any person representing his client which are made in connection with the giving of legal advice to the client. - communications between a professional legal adviser and his client or any person representing his client, or between a professional legal adviser or his client or any such representative and any other person which are made in connection with or in contemplation of legal proceedings and for the purposes of such proceedings. - items enclosed with or referred to in communications of the kind mentioned above and made in connection with the giving of legal advice, or in connection with or in contemplation of legal proceedings and for the purposes of such proceedings. - 2.7.4 Communications and items are not matters subject to legal privilege when they are in the possession of a person who is not entitled to possession of them, and communications and items held, or oral communications made, with the intention of furthering a criminal purpose are not matters subject to legal privilege. - 2.7.5 If advice is required on this point, officers should contact the Monitoring Officer. - 2.7.6 Confidential personal information is described at paragraph 4.28 of the Home Office Covert Surveillance and Property Interference Code of Practice. - 2.7.7 Confidential journalistic material is described at paragraph 3.40 of the Home Office Covert Surveillance and Property Interference Code of Practice. - 2.7.8 Any officer contemplating RIPA activity where the above circumstances may apply must seek advice from the Monitoring Officer prior to making any application.

-4.7 Social Media

-The use of the internet may be required to gather information prior to and/or during an operation, which may amount to directed surveillance.
-Whenever a public authority intends to use the internet as part of an investigation, they must first consider whether the proposed activity is likely to interfere with a person's Article 8 rights, including the effect of any collateral intrusion.

-Any activity likely to interfere with an individual's Article 8 rights should only be used when necessary and proportionate to meet the objectives of a specific case.
-Where it is considered that private information is likely to be obtained, an authorisation (combined or separate) must be sought as set out elsewhere in this code.
-Where an investigator may need to communicate covertly online, for example, contacting individuals using social media websites, a CHIS authorisation should be considered.

-5. Covert Human Intelligence Sources ("CHIS")
+2.8 Covert Human Intelligence Sources ("CHIS")